 Assuming that Seneca is right, and that it is difficult to be good at helping, the focus of an ethical discussion about helping should not be in the first instance on how much help should be given (as it often is today).
 Rather, it should be on how one achieves something rare and difficult, namely to help in such a way that the recipient does not end up being worse off for having been helped.
 Among works in modern moral philosophy, the treatise that perhaps bears most resemblance with On Benefits is Kant’s Doctrine of Virtue, a book that contains so-called “casuistical” sections where Kant discusses such matters as how certain ways of helping might lower the recipient in her own eyes and the eyes of others, thus making the receiver appear more manifestly inferior than she should be (Vogt 2008).
 Indeed, Kant and Seneca agree on the following point (though of course much of the background reasoning differs): good giving may even require leaving the recipient of help in the dark, because otherwise the negative effects (the social positioning of someone as recipient and ultimately dependent) can outweigh the benefit (2.10.1).
 Seneca’s tone suggests that he agrees with a popular sentiment when he says that ungratefulness is an extremely grave and widespread vice.
 And yet, he thinks that bad giving is prior to and often directly responsible for bad receiving or lack of repaying; Book 1 and Book 2 both begin with this idea.

-Seneca's Natural Questions consist of eight books on meteorology.
+Seneca’s Natural Questions consist of eight books on meteorology.
 Two recent publications argue forcefully for a revised order to the books: 3, 4a, 4b, 5, 6, 7, 1 and 2.
-Harry Hide's translation is the first edition to print the books in this order (2010), and Gareth Williams argues that this is the most likely sequence (2012).
+Harry Hine’s translation is the first edition to print the books in this order (2010), and Gareth Williams argues that this is the most likely intended sequence in which the books should be read (2012).

 Ultimately, the project of the Natural Questions is to “take measure of God” (1.17), to “walk through the universe” (mundum circuire; 3.1), to celebrate the works of the gods (3.5), and to free us from fear induced by natural events (6.4).
 The study of clouds or thunderstorms is interesting because we want to understand how clouds or thunderstorms arise—but more than that, it must be salutary (2.59.2), and it helps us achieve human excellence (3.10–18) (Inwood, 2005 ; on the relationship of ethics and physics, cf. I. Hadot, 1969, 111–117).
 Seneca pursues a long-standing concern with making nature less scary, thus approaching meteorology partly from an ethical perspective.
 Moreover, the Natural Questions contain a number of discussions of human beings who act in what Seneca sees as particularly sordid and depraved ways.
 These passages are often described as digressions.
 Another reading, put forward by Williams (2012, Chapter 2), characterizes the Natural Questions as going beyond the meteorological tradition precisely because the text is in this particular way colorful, imaginative, and dramatic.
 Williams argues that Seneca’s treatise is importantly an artistic engagement with nature.
 Seneca aims to make some of his points by contrasting the beauty of nature’s workings with the ugliness of vicious action.